-Smoky is a common word to describe mezcal, and more nuanced palates would add descriptors like roasted bell pepper, leather, and chipotle.
-Mezcal can also be floral, spicy and fruity, it really depends on the type of agave and how it’s distilled.
+Smoky is a common word to describe mezcal, though you can also find flavors like roasted bell pepper, leather, and chipotle.
+It can be floral, spicy, and fruity depending on the agave type and how it’s distilled.

 - Maguey - the Taino word for agave

 - Espadín - the most cultivated variety of agave

 - Maestro Mezcalero/Mezcalero - a reverent term for the small production distillers that have been making mezcal since pre-Hispanic times